yagoferrer/map-tools/README.md

 map.updateMap({zoom: 6});
 ```

-Once instantiated: you can access directly to the Google API like this: `GMP.maps.mymap.instance`
+Once instantiated: you can access directly to the Google API like this: `map.instance`

 ## Markers